chadrc/simple-expression-language/Readme.md

 ```

 ## Input
-Input to an expression or sub expression is referenced by the `$` character.
+Input to an expression is referenced by the `$` character.

 Input may also be an associative array or array, in which it can be index to obtain other values.